taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: **"Soka, stay away, don't come back!!"**

-Asoka clutches Iri to their chest, looking down the mountainside with terrified eyes at the sight of enormous wolves tearing through their village, aghast to hear...
+Asoka clutches Iri to their chest, looking down the mountainside with terrified eyes at the sight of enormous beasts, moving impossibly fast, tearing through their village, aghast to hear...

 Asoka: **"*Mom??!!*"**

-Iri/Soka's Mom: **"It's the **DEATH DOGS**!!
+Iri/Soka's Mom: **"It's the **BEASTS**!!
 Run Soka! *RUN!!*"**

 ### Page 8